-I don't normally wear lipstick with shimmer, but I could not stop myself from buying Laura Mercier's Shimmer Lip Colour in Amaretto ($22).
+I don't normally wear lipstick with shimmer, but I was drawn to Laura Mercier's Shimmer Lip Colour in Amaretto ($22).

 Sometimes I dab a bit on my cheekbones and eyelids--I just wish it contained more plum than bronze, as it leans a little too closely to rust for my cool coloring.

 This is a full-coverage lipstick, but the texture is incredibly silky, and lightweight.
 The fact that you can buy 4 grams for $22 makes it an outstanding value, especially when many of its competitors are far more costly and weigh in at 3.5 grams or less.
 This is lipstick that feels like skincare.

 The following images show the lipstick and skin swatches in different lighting conditions, mostly direct and indirect sunlight, as well as indoors/natural light with no flash.
 Can you see the bronze and plum?
 I found it difficult to capture.

 I have nothing to compare Amaretto to, as I generally buy sheer/clear reds, roses, and berry creams.
 Amaretto is what I'd hoped Le Metier de Beaute Gloss in Summerland would be like.
 Unfortunately, Summerland was a disappointment, and I prefer Amaretto in every way--color, texture, and the fact that when the color fades, I am not left with a mouth (or face) full of glitter.